warrennlam/Depth-Detector/README.md

 ## Constraints
 Currently, the code is set to track objects with the color blue.
 This can be changed in the file `Process.cpp` In the function `HSVConverter` the user can choose the HSV values to select the object they want to search for.

+## Example
+An example of this code in action can be found thorugh the file `DepthDetectorVideo.mp4`.
+It shows me going through the whole sequence and the code following the desired object.